That’s my line…it comes up more weeks than not during my weekly time on 680CJOB with Hal Anderson.

 When Ian McClausland interviewed and photographed me for his fiftyX50 project, it was only natural for me to ask him to photograph me in front of the picture that sits above my clients’ heads during session:

-The hands extending to each other on Michelangelo’s creation of Adam remind me
+The hands extending to each other on Michelangelo’s Creation of Adam remind me that we are wired for connection.
+We need relationship like we need food, water, and oxygen.

 So, when a friend encouraged me to apply to speak at TEDx Winnipeg, it wasn’t hard to know what the topic would be: